-3. Fill in the Prize that will be awarded in the Description field.
+4. Fill in the prize that will be awarded in the prize field.

-2. Input the respective threshold value to be reached
+3. Input the respective threshold value to be reached.

-3. Fill in the Prize that will be awarded in the Description field.
+4. Fill in the prize that will be awarded in the prize field.

 5. Add to TV (optional)

-Optionally display your Challenge on an Ambition TV.
+If you have "Edit: TVs" permission, you can optionally display your challenge on an Ambition TV.